interconnectDiabetes/interconnectDocker/README.md

 To create the docker group and add your user:
 1. Log into your machine as a user with `sudo` privileges.
 2. Create the `docker` group and add the user to the docker group.

     ```
     sudo groupadd docker
     sudo usermod -aG docker $USER
     ```

 3. Log out and log back in.
 This ensures your user is running with the correct permissions.
-4. Verify docker runs without `sudo`
+4. Verify docker runs without `sudo`.0

     ```
     docker run hello-world
     ```

 #### Adjusting the memory and swap accounting
 We adjust the memory and swap accounting of the system halt error messages on account of swap memory.